howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 Created postgresql-cubic-54990 as DATABASE_URL
 ```

-This command also creates a new environment variable called `DATABASE_URL` in the Heroku app, which contains the connection string to the PostgreSQL database.
+This command also creates a new environment variable called `DATABASE_URL` in the Heroku app, the connection string to the PostgreSQL database.
 This is very convenient because when you deploy the API, Prisma will have access to the production database automatically, without any additional configuration on your end.
 The connection string uses the same format as Prisma too!

 > **Note:** You can check your production database connection string with this command: `heroku config:get DATABASE_URL`.